JustinD85/hotchocolate-docs/docs/code-first.md

 title: Code-first
 ---

-The code-first schema approach lets you built your GraphQL schema with .NET types and gives you all the goodness of strong types.
-Moreover, there is no need to switch to the GraphQL syntax in order to specify your schema, you can do everything in your favourite .NET language.
+The code-first schema approach lets us built GraphQL schemas with .NET types and it gives us all the goodness of strong types and the confidence of using the C# compiler to validate our code.
+There is no need to switch to the GraphQL syntax in order to specify our schema, we can do everything in our favorite .NET language.

-OK, let us get started and walk you through some examples in order to show the various approaches to define a schema.
+Let us get started and have a look at the various approaches that we can use to build a schema.
+It is important to know that you can mix the various approaches with _Hot Chocolate_ and use the best solution for your problem.

-First we will look at how you can write plain .NET objects that can be used to infer GraphQL schema types.

-Define a new plain C# class called Query:
+## Pure Code-First

+We call the first approach pure code-first since we do not bother about GraphQL schema types, we will just write clean C# code that automatically translates to GraphQL types.

+> In order to use this approach in the most effective way opt into C# nullable reference types.

+In GraphQL everything starts with one of the three root types (Query, Mutation or Subscriptions).
+Root types represent the operations that we can do on our schema.

+So, if we wanted to create the query root type we would simply write a `Query` class.

 ```csharp
 public class Query